Guiding large-scale management of invasive species using network metrics: Methods

-To test associations between relative performance and network characteristics (size or the number of nodes; average degree) we computed quantile regressions, using R package {\tt quantreg}.
-We performed linear quantile regressions for the three quartiles (quantiles 0.25, 0.5, 0.75) and tested for significance using confidence intervals produced via inverting a rank test \citep{koenker1994confidence}.
+Quantile regression estimates relationships between predictors and parts of the outcome distribution other than the mean \cite{cade2003gentle}.
+To test associations between relative performance both at the median (0.5 quantile) and lower quartile (0.25 quantile) and network characteristics (size or the number of nodes; average degree) we computed quantile regressions, using R package {\tt quantreg}.
+We performed linear quantile regressions for the median and lower quartile (quantiles 0.5, 0.25) and tested for significance using confidence intervals produced via inverting a rank test \cite{koenker1994confidence}.
+This method quantifies whether network characteristics show a significant association with increases or decreases in both average and lower-end performance.